the-real-kodoninja/VentiVerse/README.md

 1. **Sign Up:** Create an account to access all features of VentiVerse.
 2. **Participate:** Join discussions, share your thoughts, and connect with other fans.
-3. **Share Content:** Contribute your own content, whether it’s fan art, videos, or articles about Brittany.
+3. **Share Content:** Contribute your own content, whether itâ€™s fan art, videos, or articles about Brittany.
 4. **Stay Updated:** Follow us on social media for the latest news and updates about Brittany and VentiVerse.

 ## Invitation to Brittany Venti